Javierop20/Cafetera/README.md

 Part of the code was taken from the examples of the RFID library and other parts were written by me.
 It has a few comments, and some serial output to help the programmer.

+The files used are: The Arduino IDE project, the Google Script and a Google Sheet.

 ## Schematic:
 <img src="https://github.com/Javierop20/Cafetera/blob/master/Esquematico.JPG"  />